Jalakandeswarar Temple – Vellore

 The Temple Architecture

-Jalakandeswarar Temple Timings
+Jalakandeswarar Temple Timings and Festivals

-The temple is open on all days from 6:30 AM to 1:00 PM and 5:00 PM to 8:30 PM.
+The temple remains open every day from 6:30 AM to 1:00 PM and again from 5:00 PM to 8:30 PM, allowing devotees ample time for darshan and prayer.

 How to reach Jalakandeswarar Temple

 Jalakandeswarar Temple is located inside the Vellore Fort.
 Vellore Fort is located at a distance of 138 kilometres from Chennai.
 Katpadi Junction in Vellore (around 7.5 kilometres north of the fort) is the nearest railway station.
+Vellore is well connected by road and rail with all the major cities in South India.
+The nearest international airport is at Chennai, 128 kilometres east of Vellore.